 - In 2017, to honor Black History Month, the entire firm was invited to a private screening of the Oscar-nominated movie Hidden Figures.
 The movie recounted the experiences of three African-American women who were mathematicians at NASA and were the brains behind the launch of astronaut John Glenn into space.

-- We recently hosted Sam Mihara, one of the 120,000 Japanese Americans forced into a prison camp during World War II.
+- We hosted Sam Mihara, one of the 120,000 Japanese Americans forced into a prison camp during World War II.
 Sam shared his powerful account of the conditions within the camp and life after release.
 He also shared his unique perspective on how this history is relevant today, leading to very thoughtful and engaging Q&A.

 Taking Charge and Making Change